Numeric data types

 To save space, Snowflake compresses values before writing them to storage.
 The amount of compression depends on the data values and other factors.

-Examples of Fixed-point Data Types in a Table
+Examples of fixed-point data types in a table

-CREATE OR REPLACE TABLE test_fixed(num NUMBER,
+CREATE OR REPLACE TABLE test_fixed(

 num10 NUMBER(10,1),

-dec DECIMAL(20,2),
+dec20 DECIMAL(20,2),

-numeric NUMERIC(30,3),
+numeric30 NUMERIC(30,3),

-int INT,
+int1 INT,

 DESC TABLE test_fixed;